-The Board of Directors ensures that the company has a capital structure adapted to its goals, strategy and risk profile, and conducts an annual evaluation of the structure.
-As at 31 December 2020, Group equity totalled NOK 37.7 billion.
-An ordinary dividend of NOK 2.60 per share was paid out for the 2019 financial year.
-Over time, Orkla shareholders shall receive a competitive return on their investment through a combination of dividends and an increase in the share price.
-Orkla has pursued a consistent shareholder and dividend policy for many years.
-On Orkla's Capital Markets Day in October 2018, it was announced that Orkla aims to increase its dividend from the current level of NOK 2.60, normally within 50-70 per cent of earnings per share.
-The Board of Directors has proposed that a dividend of NOK 2.75 per share be paid out for the 2020 financial year.
-The dividend will be paid out on 26 April 2021 to shareholders of record of the Annual General Meeting on 15 April 2021.
+The Board of Directors ensures that Orkla has a capital structure adapted to its goals, strategy and risk profile, and evaluates this structure annually.
+As at 31 December 2022, Orkla's equity totalled NOK 43.2 billion.
+An ordinary dividend of NOK 3.00 per share was paid out for the 2021 financial year.

+Over time, Orkla shareholders shall receive a competitive return on their investment through a combination of dividends and an increase in the value of their shares.
+We have pursued a consistent shareholder and dividend policy for many years.
+On our Capital Markets Day in November 2021, the Orkla Management Team announced that the dividend will normally constitute between 50-70% of earnings per share.
+The Board of Directors has proposed that a dividend of NOK 3 per share be paid out for the 2022 financial year.
+The dividend will be paid out on 27 April 2023 to shareholders of record on the date of the Annual General Meeting.

-Authorisations empowering the Board of Directors to undertake share buybacks are limited to specific purposes and are granted for a period no longer than until the next general meeting.
+Authorisations empowering the Board of Directors to undertake share buybacks are limited to specific purposes and are valid until the next general meeting.
 The General Meeting is given the opportunity to vote on every purpose covered by the authorisation.
-At the Annual General Meeting in 2020, the Board of Directors was granted authorisation to buy back up to 100 000 000 Orkla shares so that the company can acquire and hold up to 10 per cent of its share capital.
-Shares acquired under this authorisation are to be cancelled or used in connection with employee incentive programmes, including the Group's employee share purchase programme.
-As at 31 December 2020, Orkla had not purchased any of its own shares under the current authorisation.
-As at 31 December 2020, Orkla held 501 800 treasury shares.
+At the Annual General Meeting in 2022, the Board of Directors was granted authorisation to buy back up to 100,000,000 Orkla shares so that the company can acquire and hold up to 10% of its share capital.
+It is a requirement that shares acquired under this authorisation must be cancelled or used in connection with employee incentive programmes, including Orkla's employee share purchase programme.
+As at 31 December 2022, Orkla had not purchased any of its own shares under the current authorisation.
+As at 31 December 2022, Orkla held 4,286,980 treasury shares.